 At Sunvet Animal Wellness Clinic, we are doing everything we can to be here for you and your furry friend during these challenging times.

-In August, we will continue to offer curbside pickup and appointments 8:30am – 5pm Monday thru Thursday.
+Until further notice, we will continue to offer curbside pickup and appointments 8:30am – 5pm Monday thru Thursday.

 Only animals will be allowed inside for appointments for the foreseeable future.

 We have a limited number of new patient appointments available each day, and we encourage existing clients to book their furry friend’s annual exams or routine procedures in advance as we are booking a couple weeks out.